colbyford/HADDOCKer/HADDOCK3/README.md

 docker build -t haddock3 .
 ```

-4. Once the container is ready, remote into the tcsh terminal.
+4. Once the container is ready, remote into the bash terminal.
 ```
 docker run --name haddock3 -it haddock3 /bin/bash
-docker exec -it haddock3 /bin/bash
 ```

 -------------------------------------------